The left must break with the failed economic and political establishment, or else siren voices of the populist far right will fill the gap.

 It is when people lose faith in the power of politics to improve people’s lives that the space opens up for the far right to scapegoat and blame.
 Our task is harder, to restore people’s confidence that we have both the vision and an understanding of the lives of those we represent to change them for the better.

-As we head towards 2017 many people are worried about the direction that Europe is taking.
+Many people are worried about the direction that Europe is taking.
 Well now is time for us to turn the tide.
 To put the interests of working people front and centre stage and to fight for our values, of social justice, solidarity, equality and internationalism.

 If we do that together, and break with the failed politics of the past, I am confident we can overcome the challenge from the populist right.